3 Must-Knows for How to Pray Effectively

 2. Are You Praying to Practice the Lord’s Words and Achieve Life Growth?

-Once we’ve been corrupted by Satan, we are full of satanic corrupt dispositions; we are selfish, greedy, crooked, deceitful, and keep only our own interests in mind.
-In all things we put personal gain above all else and even in our faith we want more and more grace and blessings from God.
-Most brothers and sisters believe that since we believe in God, He should bless us and grace us, and no matter what we ask of Him He should provide it.
+Most brothers and sisters believe that since we believe in God, He should bless us and grace us.
 We often supplicate and pray to God for fleshly benefits such as recovering from an illness, giving us peace at home, or allowing our children to find a good job.
-When we do enjoy His grace we very happily praise Him, but when He doesn’t respond to our prayers the way we would wish, we complain about Him.
 Have you ever given thought to whether constantly praying to God for our own fleshly interests is true communion with God, true worship of Him?
 The answer is no. These kinds of prayers are just an attempt to get blessings out of God; they are demanding things of Him and trying to get Him to act according to our own wills.
 It is not treating Him as God.
 These kinds of prayers can only arouse God’s ire, and He does not listen to them.

 3. Do You Pray to Seek Understanding of God’s Will and to Stand Witness for Him?